 4. SEVERANCE TAX BOND PROCEEDS RECEIVABLE

-Severance tax bonds proceeds receivable as of June 30, 2008, appropriated to the Department, were held by the State Board of Finance to reimburse expenditures incurred by the Department.
+Severance tax bonds proceeds available as of June 30, 2009, appropriated to the Department, were held by the State Board of Finance to reimburse future expenditures incurred by the Department.
 The activity of this account is as follows: